 Worship Service Guidance

-- Communicate with members and visitors about new protocols and the importance of face coverings, physical distancing, and hand hygiene.
+- Communicate with members and visitors about new protocols and the importance of masks, physical distancing, and hand hygiene.

 - Know the signs and symptoms of COVID-19.
 Know what to do if staff or members become symptomatic on premises.

-- Attendees should be advised on the symptoms of COVID-19.
-Religious leaders are encouraged to determine a method, such as prominent signage, for reminding them of these symptoms.
+- Attendees should be advised of the symptoms of COVID-19.
+Places of worship are encouraged to determine a method, such as prominent signage, for reminding them of these symptoms.

 - Persons at high-risk for COVID-19 are encouraged to use online or other remote options to attend services, meetings, and other religious gatherings at this time.
 High-risk individuals include:

 - People 65 or older